mathewchamberlain/SignacX/README.md

 To make life easier, Signac was integrated with [Seurat](https://satijalab.org/seurat/) (versions 3 and 4), and with [SPRING](https://pubmed.ncbi.nlm.nih.gov/29228172/).
 We provide a few vignettes:

 ### SPRING
 In the [pre-print](https://www.biorxiv.org/content/10.1101/2021.02.01.429207v3.full), we often used Signac integrated with [SPRING](https://pubmed.ncbi.nlm.nih.gov/29228172/).
-To reproduce our findings and to generate new results with SPRING, please visit the SPRING repository which has [example notebooks for processing CITE-seq and scRNA-seq data from 10X Genomics with Signac and SPRING](https://github.com/AllonKleinLab/SPRING_dev).
+To reproduce our findings and to generate new results with SPRING, please visit the SPRING repository which has [example notebooks and installation instructions](https://github.com/AllonKleinLab/SPRING_dev), particularly for [processing CITE-seq and scRNA-seq data from 10X Genomics](https://github.com/AllonKleinLab/SPRING_dev/blob/master/data_prep/spring_notebook_10X_CITEseq.ipynb).
 Briefly, Signac is integrated seamlessly with the output files of SPRING in R, requiring only a few functions:

 ```r
 # load the Signac library